Swimming: Ditch the Water Wings

 LP mom here.

 I’m 4′ tall and I have 2 kids (one AH, one LP).
 Both started swim lessons at age 9 months.
-The never used water wings, etc. We always held them in the water or were in the water with them until they could be water safe because water wings, etc. give children a false sense of safety and understanding of buoyancy.
+They never used water wings, etc. We always held them in the water or were in the water with them until they could be water safe — because water wings give children a false sense of safety and understanding of buoyancy.
 It took years to get them through each swimming milestone.
 Yes, even my Average Height daughter took years to learn.
-Even the water level was at my armpits, I held both my children.
+Even when the water level was at my armpits, I held both my children.
 I’ve kept them in swim lessons and an intramural swim team.
 Nothing could be better than seeing them reach swimming goals and be water confident.

 Leave a Reply